mdavids/rfc/content/draft-davids-forsalereg-15.md

 this includes the possibility of representing non-ASCII data in the content value, for instance by using UTF-8 or escape sequences (e.g., \DDD or \X notation).

-Processors **SHOULD** be capable of handling such encodings to ensure that non-ASCII content values are interpreted correctly.
+Processors **MUST** be capable of handling such encodings to ensure that non-ASCII content values are interpreted correctly.

 Note: When UTF-8 is used, the ABNF octet limit applies to the encoded